-This blog has been created by Otto Vervaart from Utrecht, The Netherlands.
-My first post (December 2009) tells you something about my earlier presence on the web.
-On this blog I like to present news concerning legal history, and also news from the perspective of legal history.
-When possible I will try to cross borders and frontiers of countries, disciplines and time.
+This is the blog of Otto Vervaart from Utrecht, The Netherlands.
+On this blog I like to present news concerning legal history, and news from the perspective of legal history.
+When possible I will try to cross the frontiers of countries, disciplines and time.
 Doing legal history is an international activity, but hopefully you will not mind finding some Dutch accents.

-In March 2010 I launched www.rechtshistorie.nl, a new website for legal history that will gradually replace the information on my old home page.
-Your questions and comments are welcome by e-mail to info [at] rechtshistorie.nl.
+My first blog post (December 2009) tells you something about my earlier presence on the web.
+In March 2010 I launched www.rechtshistorie.nl, a website in Dutch and English for legal history which will gradually replace the information on my old home page.
+Your questions and comments are welcome by e-mail to info [at] rechtshistorie [dot] nl.

 In February 2013 I launched a second blog, Glossae – Middeleeuwse juridische glossen in beeld [Glossae.
 Looking at medieval legal glosses], to accompany a project for the edition of medieval juridical glosses using digital tools.
 A manuscript fragment from the late twelfth century is the core of this blog.
 The Glossae blog is a part of the Hypotheses network.

 At Digital 1418, a website I started in February 2014, you can search conveniently for digital projects concerning the First World War.
 Currently it contains some 300 descriptions of projects supported by additional tags.